 On 29 July 2024, a mass stabbing targeting children occurred at a dance studio in Southport, Merseyside, United Kingdom.
-Three children were killed, and ten other people – eight of whom were children – were injured.
-Axel Rudakubana, a 17-year-old British citizen born in Cardiff to parents from Rwanda, was arrested at the scene and has been charged with three counts of murder, ten counts of attempted murder, and possession of a bladed article.
+Three children were killed, and ten others – eight of whom were children – were injured.
+Axel Rudakubana was arrested at the scene and has been charged with three counts of murder, ten counts of attempted murder, and possession of a bladed article.
+He was 17 years old at the time of the incident.

 The attack took place at a Taylor Swift–themed yoga and dance workshop attended by twenty-five children at the Hart Space, a community studio in the Meols Cop area of Southport.
 Two girls died at the scene, six injured children and two adults were taken to hospital in a critical condition, and a third girl died the following day.

 On 30 July, far-right protesters clashed with police in Southport and damaged a mosque after misinformation about the attacker's identity was spread online.
 Over the next few days, protests and riots spread nationwide.
+On 1 August, Liverpool Crown Court disclosed Rudakubana's identity – despite his still being a minor at that point – to counter speculation and misinformation.

 The Hart Space, where the attack occurred, is a community studio venue on Hart Street in Meols Cop, Southport, about a mile east of the town centre.
 It hosts yoga, dance, pregnancy, and baby and toddler classes.[1][2]
 It is on the first floor of a building which it shares with an office on the ground floor.[3][4]

 The workshop was organised by yoga teacher Leanne Lucas.[5]
-It was advertised as a "yoga, dance and bracelet making workshop" themed around the music of Taylor Swift.[6]
+It was advertised as a yoga, dance, and bracelet making workshop themed around the music of Taylor Swift.[6]
 The workshop was aimed at children in Year 2 to Year 6 (ages 6–11), and was being held in the first whole week of the summer holidays, scheduled for 29 July 2024 between 10:00 and 12:00 BST.[6]
 The event was fully booked, with 25 children attending.[7]

 The organisers tried to shield the children from the attacker.[10]
 Lucas, who was critically injured in the attack, ushered some children out of the venue via a fire exit and the other organiser locked others in a toilet to hide them.[10]
 Jonathan Hayes, who was working in an office in the same building, ran into the studio after hearing screams and was stabbed in the leg when he attempted to disarm the attacker.[11]